 Government entities, such as municipalities, are responsible for road maintenance.
 If a pothole, tree limb, or other hazard caused your accident, you may try to hold the entity responsible for maintaining the roadway liable for your injuries.
 Florida waives sovereign immunity regarding liability in tort actions where a private entity would be liable to the victim.
 For example, under premises liability, a property owner would be responsible for harm caused by dangerous conditions on its property.
 A government entity correspondingly can be held accountable if its failure to repair a road hazard caused your injuries.

 In some cases, a victim’s own actions may have contributed to the crash.
 If this happens, a court will decide whether he or she was partly responsible.
 The victim can still recover damages for any losses that he or she can prove, but the amount will be reduced in proportion to his or her degree of fault.

 If you succeed in a negligence claim, you may be able to get compensation for harm related to the car accident, including medical expenses, lost income, property damage, pain and suffering, and more.
-You typically have four years to file a Florida personal injury claim, but if the defendant in your case is a government entity, you must present your claim to the appropriate entity within three years after the crash happens.Aggressive Auto Accident Lawyers Serving West Palm Beach Residents
+You typically have two years to file a Florida personal injury claim.Aggressive Auto Accident Lawyers Serving West Palm Beach Residents

 At Frankl Kominsky, our auto accident attorneys take pride in asserting the rights of injured individuals throughout West Palm Beach.
 If you were involved in a collision caused by a road hazard, we can determine who may be responsible for your harm, and how you can hold the negligent party accountable.
 We serve clients in Palm Beach Gardens, Boca Raton, and Delray Beach, among other nearby communities.
 For a free consultation, call us at (855) 800-8000 or fill out our online form.
 We are fluent in Spanish and Creole.